buddhist-uni/buddhist-uni.github.io/_courses/function.md

 title: The Function of Buddhism
 google_doc_id: 1KiNBaviEPXc7ZgRrgM-wzhguOLdA7OyUy_hKhtqHg-0
 feedback_id: "The+Function+of+Buddhism"
-description: "An introduction to the Buddhist practice, placing the meditative and ethical trainings in their broader developmental context."
+description: "An introduction to the Buddhist practice which explains ethics and meditation as leading to the development of character."
 time: 2
 lecturers:
   - yuttadhammo